nipun3011/LittleCitizens/README.md

 children, incorporating multimedia elements, language translation, and narration features to cater to diverse backgrounds and abilities.
 ### Community and collaboration:
-'Little Citizens' fosters community by allowing children to connect, collaborate, and share experiences.
+'Mini Juris' fosters community by allowing children to connect, collaborate, and share experiences.
 They can also contribute content, enhancing a sense of ownership.
 ### Expert support: